Improving Soil

 SOIL PROFILE TEST

-Dig a hole 18" deep and wide enough that the soil can be seen.
+Dig a Different layers of soil hole 18" deep and wide enough that the soil can be seen.
 Sand can be seen or felt.
 When clay soil is wet, it can be squeezed into a ribbon more than an inch long before it breaks.
 Black color indicates high organic matter.
 Gray to brown indicates less organic matter.
 Red, tan, yellow or blue color indicates no organic matter and high clay.
 Yellow color indicates that there is little free oxygen in the clay soil while blue color indicates that there is no free oxygen.
 Therefore, no roots will grow in blue clay.
 Normally, the presence of organic matter indicates the difference between topsoil from subsoil.
 Forest soils have a one to four inch thick layer of organic matter from fallen leaves on top of mineral soil.
 Grassland soils have a much thicker layer of organic matter mixed with mineral soil.
-Wetland soil may have a layer of organic matter several feet thick because the lack of oxygen in wet soil slows down the decay of organic matter.
+Wetland soil might have a layer of organic matter several feet thick because the lack of oxygen in wet soil slows down the decay of organic matter.
 A dark layer under lighter colored soil indicates that the original soil was covered by fill dirt.

 SEPARATING SOIL IN WATER TEST